RPSGT Handbook

 c.
 ECG.

-d.
-One channel of EEG. - Which arrhythmia would require activation of the Emergency Response System?
+3. Which arrhythmia would require activation of the Emergency Response System?

 a.
 Bradycardia